vaughnw128/sexybabeycord/README.md

 - Astropix: Scrapes and sends the NASA picture of the day every day at noon.
 - Statcat: Message statistics generator.
 - Distort: Grabs images from messages then uses liquid rescaling to distort and resend them.
+- fixlink: Takes any link to twitter, instagram, or tiktok, and fixes it with either the 'vx' or 'dd' prefix for proper embed formatting.
+- fate: Uses twscrape to grab @JamesCageWhite's tweets and send them in our #fate channel.
+Love that guy.
+- gabonganized: Gabonganizes all face pics sent.
+This adds a gabonga where someone's face is supposed to be.

 Components that I plan on adding in the future:
 - Not sure!